 - Develop personalized promotions and product recommendations

-Market Basket Analysis: Identifying product associations to optimize store layouts
+Market basket analysis: Identifying product associations to optimize store layouts

 - Discover frequently co-purchased items